Contraction centers in families of hyperkahler manifolds: MBM loci and birational contractions

-For any algebraic $(M,I)\in \Teich_F$, the face $F$ is contractible by a morphism $f:M\to M_1$.
-By \ref{_loc_triv_BL_Theorem_}, $F$ remains contractible on small deformations of $M$, say over a small open neighbourhood $U\subset \Teich_F$ of $I$.
+{\bf Proof of \ref{_existence_of_contra_Theorem_}.} For any algebraic $(M,I)$, $I\in \Teich_F$, the face $F$ is contractible by a morphism $f:M\to M_1$.
+By \ref{_loc_triv_BL_Theorem_}, $F$ remains contractible on small deformations of $M$, say over a small open neighbourhood $U_I\subset \Teich_F$ of $I$.
 Let now $(M,I')$ be non-algebraic.
-At this point Bakker and Lehn use the ergodicity of the mapping class group action (\cite{_Verbitsky:ergodic_,_Verbitsky:erratum_}), as follows.
+At this point Bakker and Lehn use the ergodicity of the mapping class group action as follows.
 Let $\Gamma_F$ be the subgroup of the mapping class group preserving the $h_i$.
 Standard arguments imply that $\Gamma_F$ is a lattice in the Lie group $O(W)$, where $W= {\langle h_1, ..., h_n\rangle}^{\bot}\subset H^2(M, \R)$ (see \cite{_AV:MBM_}).
-Then one applies the Ratner theorem to obtain that the mapping class group orbit of any non-algebraic complex structure is dense, hence it has a representative in $U\subset \Teich_F$.
-For such representative, all relevant MBM curves can be contracted by \ref{_loc_triv_BL_Theorem_}.
-Ratner's theorem is applied to the $\Gamma_F$ action on a $O(W)$-homogeneous space $\Gr_{++}(W)$.
-To apply Ratner's theorem, the connected component $H$ of the stabilizer of a point $v\in \Gr_{++}(W)$ needs to be generated by unipotents.
-The Lie algebra of $H$ is $\goth{so}(W_v)$, where $W_v$ is an orthogonal complement to $\langle h_1, ..., h_n\rangle\subset H^2(M, \R)$ in $W$, that is, $\goth{so}(F)$.
-This Lie algebra is isomorphic to $\goth{so}(1, \rk F-1)$, and $H$ is generated by unipotents if and only if $\dim_\R F>2$. \endproof
+Then one applies the description of orbit closures in \ref{orbits-per} and \ref{orbits-perz} to obtain that the mapping class group orbit of any non-algebraic complex structure contains an algebraic one in its closure.
+Hence such an orbit has a representative in $U_I\subset \Teich_F$ for $I$ algebraic.
+For such a representative, all relevant MBM curves can be contracted by \ref{_loc_triv_BL_Theorem_}.
+However, all complex structures in the same orbit are isomorphic and the isomorphism preserves the classes $h_i$. \endproof

+\remark The key ingredient of the orbit closures description is the application of Ratner theory to $\Gamma_F$ action on the $O(W)$-homogeneous space $\Gr_{++}(W)$.
+In order for Ratner theory to be applicable, the connected component $H$ of the stabilizer of a point $v\in \Gr_{++}(W)$ needs to be generated by unipotents.
+The Lie algebra of $H$ is isomorphic to $\goth{so}(1, \dim F-1)$, and $H$ is generated by unipotents if and only if $\dim_\R F>2$, whence the restrictions on $b_2(M)$. \endproof